Stryker Hip Replacement Recalls

 It recalled the Rejuvenate and ABG II hip implants in 2012, halting all global sales and production of the components.
 The recall came three months after Stryker issued an urgent field safety notice to surgeons and hospital risk managers describing the potential health hazards associated with the two products.

-Complications included corrosion and fretting (wearing away), which allow shards of metallic components to leach into a patient’s tissues, bones and bloodstream.
+Complications included corrosion and fretting (wearing away) at modular junctions, which allow metallic ions and particles to leach into a patient’s tissues, bones and bloodstream, causing inflammation, necrosis and systemic metal toxicity (metallosis).
 The side effects can cause a condition known as metallosis, a type of metal poisoning.

 Another hip stem, the Accolade TMZF, has also been associated with adverse health events.
 The company recalled the product in 2009, 2011, 2012 and 2013 because of packaging and manufacturing errors.
 About 1,700 units were affected by the recalls, according to the U.S. Food and Drug Administration.